Zulko/gizeh/README.rst

     circle = gizeh.circle(r=30, xy= [40,40], fill_color=(1,1,1))
     circle.draw(surface)

-    # No export the surface
+    # Now export the surface
-    surface.write_to_png("circle.png") # saves as an image.
+    surface.get_npimage() # returns a (width x height x 3) numpy array surface.scipy_imsave("circle.png") # requires scipy.
-    surface.get_npimage() # returns a (width x height x 3) numpy array
+    surface.write_to_png("circle.png") # doesn't require scipy, but image is flipped

 Elements
 ~~~~~~~~~

-Basic elements are circles, rectangles, etc., that you can draw on a surface using `my_element.draw(surface)`.
+Basic elements are circles, rectangles, lines, texts, etc., that you can draw on a surface using `my_element.draw(surface)`.
 You can specify the properties and coordinates of these elements at creation time:

 - `xy` : coordinates of the center of the object.
-(0,0), which is the defaut, corresponds to the upper left corner of the final picture.
+(0,0), which is the defaut, corresponds to the bottom left corner of the final picture.
-- `angle` : angle (in radians) of the rotation of the element around it its center `xy`.
+- `angle` : angle (in radians) of the rotation of the element around its center `xy`.
-- `fill_color` : the color with which the element will be filled.
-Default (None) is no fill.
-The colors are represented by tuples (a,b,c) (for (red, green, blue) where a,b,c are comprised between 0 and 1.
-For instance (0,0,0) is black, (1,1,1) is white.
+- `fill` : what will fill the element (default is no fill).
+Can be a color (R,G,B), a color gradient, an image, etc. See section below.
-- `stroke_color` : the color of the element's contour.
+- `stroke` : What will fill the element's contour.
+Same rules as for `fill`.
 - `stroke_width` : the width (in pixels) of the element's contour.
 Default is 0 (no stroke).

-Examples:
+Examples of elements:
 ::

     Pi = 3.14